 Hypertension Management– Unmet Needs

-However, despite the wide availability of various classes of medications, the incidence of hypertension continues to increase.
-(Kanbay et al,2023).2 Also, a significant portion of those with hypertension do not respond or are resistant to these treatment options.
-Resistant hypertension is a critical form of high blood pressure associated with a higher risk of complications and deaths.
-The American Heart Association describes resistant hypertension as a state in which blood pressure continues to exceed the target range despite the administration of three or more high blood pressure medications from different classes, including a diuretic, at their highest tolerated doses (Naseralallah et al,2024).3 Thus, there is a renewed interest in new and upcoming innovative therapies for the management of hypertension that can effectively lower blood pressure, some of which are discussed here.
+However, despite the wide availability of various classes of medications, the incidence of high BP continues to increase.
+(Kanbay et al,2023).2 Also, a significant portion either do not respond or are resistant to these treatment options.
+Resistant hypertension is a critical form of high BP associated with a higher risk of complications and death.
+The American Heart Association describes resistant hypertension as a state in which BP continues to exceed the target range despite the administration of three or more high BP medications from different classes, including a diuretic, at their highest tolerated doses (Naseralallah et al,2024).3 Thus, there is a renewed interest in new and upcoming innovative therapies for the management of High BP that can effectively lower BP, some of which are discussed here.

 Newly Approved Therapies